[TOC]

 , GetDepth

-will not push the time multiple times when the time moves on the backtest timeline (does not trigger a jump to the next market data moment).
+will not push the time multiple times when the time moves on the backtest timeline (which will not trigger a jump to the next market data moment).
 Repeated calls to one of the above functions will push the backtest time to move on the backtest timeline (jump to the next market data moment).
-When use the real market level for backtesting, It is not recommended to choose a earlier time.
-There may be no real market level data in the premature time period.
+When the real market level is used for backtest, an earlier time is not recommended to choose.
+There may be no real-market-level data in the premature time period.

 The real market level backtest currently supports: